con-fucius/Blockchain-Regulatory-Compliance/README.md

 pip install -r requirements.txt

-3. Create a `.env` file with your OpenAI API Key:
+3. Create a `.env` file with your API key and specify your threshold:
 OPENAI_API_KEY=__
-AML_THRESHOLD=1000000
+AML_THRESHOLD=_

 4. Run the AML analysis:
 python aml_system.py